xiongnemo/SonicLair.Cli/README.md

 - Album-centered music playing: if you start playing a song, the album becomes your playlist.
 - Start a radio based on any song on your library.
 - Search throughout your entire music library.
-- Connect your Xbox or terminal to your server using SonicLair on [your phone running Android](https://github.com/thelinkin3000/SonicLair) and a QR Code.
-(All the communications are made within the LAN, no third-party servers involved)
-- Jukebox Mode!
-Run an instance of Soniclair in an Xbox or any computer with a terminal and control it from another instance running on Android.

 ## Screenshots for Xbox